Harvesting Basil

 It's usually best to harvest the leaves at the top of the plant first.
 Only pick a few leaves at a time off of each plant, depending on the plant's size.
 The larger the plant, the more leaves that can be harvested.
 The plant will continue to grow and produce more leaves.
 You need to leave enough foliage on the basil plants so that they can efficiently produce more leaves.
 A healthy basil plant will continue to produce leaves throughout the growing season, as long as you keep harvesting.

 After harvesting basil, it can be dried, frozen or eaten fresh.
 To dry basil, remove the leaves from the stems.
 Put the leaves in a food dehydrator until they are completely dried out.
 They can then be chopped up and stored in an airtight bag at room temperature for up to 12 months.
-If you don't have a food dehydrator, you can hang the basil branches in a warm room.
+Or, if you don't have a food dehydrator, you can hang the basil branches upside down in a protected area like we do in our garage.
 The leaves will dry out in 10-14 days.

-Basil can also be frozen.
-Place a single basil leaf in each segment of an ice cube tray.
+Basil leaves can also be frozen.
+Place a couple of basil leaves in each segment of an ice cube tray.
 Fill the tray with water and freeze.
 Place the ice cubes in a plastic bag.
 When fresh basil is desired, thaw as many ice cubes as needed.

 Now that you're done harvesting basil, it's time for some of our favorite basil recipes.